 From the 2010 FET audit we see that 58% of students nationally (N = 22 colleges only) were not recipients of financial support.
-If this figure is indeed representative of the country as a whole, it underscores the significance of the DHET decision to fund all financially needy FET college students enrolled in 2011.
-The figure of 58% not in receipt of financial support compares with a figure of 30% in the Limpopo province and 29% in this college.
-As such, on average more students in Limpopo secure funding than students in the rest of the country.
-This is also true of Letaba College where the vast majority of students receive financial support.
+If this figure is indeed representative of the country as a whole, it underscores the significance of the DHET decision to fund all final year financially needy FET college students enrolled in 2011.
+The figure of 58% not in receipt of financial support compares with a figure of 30% in the province.